abs0lut3pwn4g3/RTB-CTF-Framework/README.md

    A live demo of the app is available at: <https://rtblivedemo.herokuapp.com/>.

-   You can login and mess around as 2 users: `admin:admin` and `test:test`(i.e. username:password combinations)
+   You can login and mess around as 2 users: `admin:admin` and `test:test` (i.e. username:password combinations)

 ## Features

+##### For CTF hosters
+* A page to show relevant details about the machine such as name, IP, OS, points and difficulty level.
+* Automatic strong password for administrator
+* Well implemented controls for administrators providing features such as issuing notifications, database CRUD operations, full fledged logging,
+* Simple User Registration/login process, account management, Forgot password functionalities,
+* Flag submission (currently 2 flags: user and root),
+* Real time scoreboard tracking,
+* Easily deployable on Heroku.

 ##### For Developers & Contributors
 * Flask-blueprints for modularity and clean codebase,